Mookychick Press Room

 She first started writing through a love of fantasy and comics, cutting her teeth on 2000AD when Judge Dredd still had a lisping robot and an Italian cleaning lady.
 Her dream of getting published in said comic was realised when she co-wrote a Judge Janus story with award-winning comics writer Grant Morrison (Batman, the X-Men, The Invisibles).

-Since then, Magda has divided her time between occasionally winning writing contests for her cross-genre short stories, getting published in independent, artsy anthologies like “What Would Bill Hicks Say?” and editing Mookychick for each wednesday’s issue.
+Since then, Magda has divided her time between occasionally winning writing contests for her cross-genre short stories, getting published in independent, artsy anthologies like “What Would Bill Hicks Say?” and editing Mookychick for over a decade.

-She’s been delighted by not only the emotional connection the readers have with the site (more than a few of them have written directly to say that it has changed their life or helped them through horrific times), but also by the spirit of generosity and altruism the Mookychick magazine and community seem to engender.
-Time and time again, messageboard users have written articles for the site, mentored by other community members.
-Magda herself has been happy to answer any questions put to her, whether it’s as an agony aunt on the advice column or in reply to requests from girls inspired by the site and wanting to know how to set up their own online magazine.
-But this site isn’t about cult of the personality.
-All the community members have made their place in internet history as a truly supporting, sharing resource created by girls (mostly) for girls (again, mostly).
+She’s been delighted by not only the emotional connection the readers have with the site (more than a few of them have written directly to say that it has changed their life or helped them through horrific times), but also by the spirit of generosity and altruism the Mookychick website and community seem to engender.
+Its readers and community members have been empowering themselves for years, and Mookychick is honoured to have been a part of that.

 Magda likes answering questions, and will be happy to answer yours.